jmquigley/ds/README.md

 - doxygen
 - graphviz
 - python3
-- lcov
 - miniconda
+- jq

-The library uses [CMake](https://cmake.org/) (version 3.28+) to build the library.
-A bash wrapper script is available to create a single command build.
+The library uses [CMake](https://cmake.org/) (version 3.31+) to build the library.
+A bash wrapper script, named `build.sh`, is available to create a single command build.
 This is a wrapper around the cmake commands.
 To build the code using BASH run:

 ```bash
 ./build.sh